GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 Three input data files are needed, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):

     EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain timeseries
-    EPI_forward0.nii, 3-dim: a 1 volume forward epi scan of the brain EPI_reverse0.nii, 3-dim: a 1 volume reverse epi scan of the same brain
+    EPI_forward0.nii(.gz), 3-dim: a 1 volume forward epi scan of the brain EPI_reverse0.nii(.gz), 3-dim: a 1 volume reverse epi scan of the same brain
-Note: EPI_reverse0.nii, EPI_forward0.nii, and the volumes of EPI0.nii needs to be in the same dimension and resolution.\
+Note: The 3D volumes in above three .nii(.gz) files need to be in the same dimension and resolution.\
 --*If the EPI0.nii was scanned immediately after EPI_reverse0.nii, then the 1st volume of EPI0.nii can be extrated as EPI_forward0.nii.
 E.g.,*

-		fslroi EPI0 EPI_forward0 0 1; gunzip EPI_forward0.nii.gz
+		fslroi EPI0 EPI_forward0 0 1
 --*Similarily, one can extract the last volume of EPI0.nii as EPI_forward0.nii if EPI0.nii was scanned immediately before.*

 This is a EPI template registration pipeline, so the T2 scan of each brain is not required.
 Two datasamples, one for rat whole brain (./data_rat1/) and one for mouse whole brain (./data_mouse1/), are provided.